 The main goal at this point is to get yourself to Check-in and Security on time.
 If you’re parking, make a note of the specific car park, floor and space number (painted on the ground).
 This will help you remember where to go when you return; you can even take a photo to help.

-Sign posts outside the terminal building direct you to check-in via Doors A, B or C depending on your airline.
-Check-in desk numbers are displayed on the information screens.
+Signposts outside the terminal building direct you to check-in via Zones A, B, C or D depending on your airline.
+Check-in desk zones are displayed on the information screens.
 There are also several automated check-in kiosks available.
 If you’ve checked in online and have a boarding pass, all you need to do is drop your hold bag off (if you have one) at the relevant airline check-in 'bag-drop' area.

 If you have oversize or extra luggage that you haven’t already paid for online, you can present these to the airline agent at the check-in desk for assistance.

 Click here for more answers to FAQs about the check-in process.

 Airport security, including express lane security, is located on the first floor of the terminal building.
 There’s an entrance in the South Check-in area, as well as one in the North Check-in area that’s accessed by taking the escalators or lifts to the first floor.

 Going through Security should be a relatively short experience, though there may be longer queues at peak travel times.
 The security process is explained in more detail here.
 Information on the body scanners we use is available here.
 Information on how to prepare your hand luggage for security searches is available here.